yuenci/Github-actions-demo/README.md

 on: [push,pull_request]
 ```

+### run-on
+operating system Image for building.

+Availabletypes are
+* ubuntu-latest, ubuntu-18.04, or ubuntu-16.04
+* windows-latest or windows-2019
+* macos-latest or macos-10.15

 ### job

 Integration of multiple actions

 ### steps

 Each job consists of multiple step, which are executed from top to bottom.

 ### uses

 Use the action directly in the market.

 ### Run

 Start a shell to execute the command.

 ```yml
 // single command
 - name: Install Dependencies